127 Best Memoir Writing Prompts You’ll Love

 11. Detail a situation when you feel betrayed.
 What did you do, and how did you handle it?

-12. If you have traumas or illnesses, share how you got them and speak about your recovery story.
+12. If you have traumas or illnesses, share how you got them and discuss your recovery story.

 13. What were you afraid of when you were a child, and why?
 Are you still scared of it today?